hashmaniac/CyWeather/README.md

 ## Installation

-No prior installation is required to use the Weather Dashboard application.
+No prior installation is required to use the CyWeather application.

 ## Usage